 - Whole milk - Adds moisture to your cupcakes.
 For best success, I suggest using whole milk, not skim or 1% milk.
 Your cupcakes will turn out, but may potentially be less moist (or may dry out faster) than if using whole milk.

-- Cake flour is needed for this recipe.
-I use and recommend Swans Down cake flour.
+- Cake flour - I use and recommend Swans Down cake flour.
 I do not recommend substituting with all-purpose flour.
 It can give your cupcakes a coarser texture that readers often describe as a 'cornbread' texture.
 Cake flour gives your cupcakes a tighter, more tender crumb, like what you would find at a bakery.

-- Baking powder - Cannot be substituted with baking soda, the two are not interchangeable.
+- Baking powder - Helps your cupcakes rise in the oven.
+Cannot be substituted with baking soda, the two are not interchangeable.

 - Salt - Enhances the flavor of your cupcakes without making them "salty".